idolawoye/BAGEP/README.md

 * fasttree
 * Snakemake
 * VCFtools
+* R libraries for processing and visualisation
+  - vcfR
+  - ggplot2
+  - heatmaply

 ## Running TBpipeline
 All fastQ files **(paired end reads)** of same bacterial species should be saved in a **fastq/** folder.
 The pipeline uses [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) to run the workflow by cleaning and trimming the files, calling variants, generating alignment files from the core and whole genome and constructing a phylogeny tree on either the core genome or whole genome using maximum likelihood.
 To run the pipeline, simply enter: `snakemake --config ref={users reference genome}` You can specify the number of cores to run the workflow by adding `-j` followed by the number of cores.